sdatspun2/deprecation-header/draft.md

     Deprecation: date=Fri, 11 Nov 2018 23:59:59 GMT; sunset=Fri, 11 Nov 2020 23:59:59 GMT

-## Extensions
+## More Information

-(This section is added to address issue: https://github.com/sdatspun2/deprecation-header/issues/4)
+For a URI-identified resource, deprecation could involve one or more parts of request, response or both.
+These parts could be:

-Deprecation header value could be extended with additional properties.
-For example, to further qualify deprecated element(s) in a call to the resource in context, a resource developer decides to add a property named `scope` with following possible values.
-The resource developer would be responsible to provide documentation explaining the semantics of `scope`.
+* URI - deprecation of one ore more query parameter(s) or path element(s)

-* query - indicates one or more query parameter(s) is deprecated
+* method - HTTP method for the resource is deprecated
-* request-header - indicates one or more HTTP request header(s) is deprecated
+* request header - one or more HTTP request header(s) is deprecated
-* response-header - indicates one or more HTTP response header(s) is deprecated
+* response header - HTTP response header(s) is deprecated
-* request-body - indicates request body/payload contains one or more deprecated element(s)/property(s)
+* request body - request body contains one or more deprecated element(s)
-* response-body - indicates response body/payload contains one or more deprecated element(s)/property(s)
+* response body - response body contains one or more deprecated element(s)

-Following example shows that the resource in context has been deprecated since version v2 and one or more query parameter(s) is deprecated.
+The purpose of the `Deprecation` header is to provide just enough "hints" about deprecation to the client application developer.
+It is safe to assume that on reception of the `Deprecation` header, the client developer would try to look for documentation related to deprecation of the resource.

-    Deprecation: version=v2; scope=query
+In order to improve the client developer's experience, the resource developer could provide a link to the documentation using a `Link` header {{!RFC8288}} with relationship type `describedby` {{http://www.w3.org/TR/powder-dr/#assoc-linking}} as shown below.
+Here, it is assumed that the content present at `https://developer.example.com/v1/customers` is properly annotated to show deprecation of the relevant parts.

-Following example shows that the resource in context has been deprecated since version v2 and more specifically one or more query parameter(s) and one or more element(s)/property(s) in response body are deprecated.
+    Deprecation: version=v1

-    Deprecation: version=v2; scope=query,response-body
+    Link: https://developer.example.com/v1/customers; rel=describedby type=text/html

 ## Recommend Replacement

-`Link` header as defined in {{!RFC8288}} could be used in addition to the Deprecation header to recommend the applications about alternates to the deprecated resource.
-Following relationship types as defined in {{!RFC5988}} might be appropriate to use in such cases.
+`Link` header could be used in addition to the `Deprecation` header to recommend the client application about available alternates to the deprecated resource.
+Following relationship types as defined in {{!RFC5988}} are RECOMMENDED to use for the purpose.

 * `successor-version`: Points to a resource containing the successor version. {{!RFC5829}}
 * `latest-version`: Points to a resource containing the latest (e.g., current) version. {{!RFC5829}}